RickKimball/vendor/README.md

     *Note: I used the name 'vendor' here, but you could/should use your own unique name.
 ```
-* Startup the Arduino IDE and select the Bluepill (kimballsoftare) from
+* Startup the Arduino IDE and select the BluePill (vendor) from
 the newly added menu

 ## stm32/boards.txt